 Whale Season, by M.N.
 Kelby.
 Sometimes I read a book, and all the characters are familiar, and that's comforting, especially if the plot is tense and/or twisted.
 Well, in Whale Season, none of these guys are familiar or comforting, and the plot is very twisted.
 I love this book.
 It just twists and twists away.
 It's a great book, especially to those readers who say they've read all of Chris Moore, or all of Carl Hiaasen, and now they need someone new, but like Moore and/or Hiaasen.

+Love Walked In, by Marisa de los Santos.
 This is story about love.
 It's a great first novel from a previously published poet.
 This is a magically woven tale, told in two voices, of two women, one an adult, one an eleven year old, and how they find their lives drastically changed when they meet.
 To use a baseball metaphor, they both step up to the plate.
 It is not Chick Lit.